yesoer/AlgorithmTheory/README.md

 #### About this project
-This is supposed to be a place where I can learn about algorithms, document this knowledge and test my understanding by implementing them.
+This is supposed to be a place where I can learn about algorithms, document this knowledge and test my understanding by implementing them and if it helps anyone else I consider that a win-win.

 #### Algorithm  overview

+The following list tracks which algorithms have been included and which are planned.
+Don't hesitate to suggest more !

 1. **Greedy Algorithms**
 - [x] Interval Scheduling